-If you’re craving a mountain-town feel with resort-quality skiing and activities, Breckenridge is the town for you.
+If you’re craving a mountain-town feel with resort-quality amenities, Breckenridge, Colorado is the ski town for you.

 In fact, “Breck” as locals refer to it, is often considered Colorado’s favorite local mountain town.

 While the town is known for the epic skiing at the Breckenridge Ski Resort, there are plenty of non-ski things to do during the snowy months.

 We like Breckenridge so much we even included it on our list of our best places to visit in Colorado.